RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-23-Quicksort.md

 ![_config.yml]({{ site.baseurl }}/images/Quicksort/Quicksort.png)

 ## Choosing the Pivot Value
-How the pivot value is chosen ultimately affects the average time complexity for Quicksort.
+How the pivot value is chosen ultimately affects the Quicksort's time complexity.

 Oftentimes, the first element or last element is always chosen as the pivot value.
 However, for sorted arrays, this can lead to \\(O(n^2)\\) time complexity.
 This is because the largest or smallest element in the array is chosen as the pivot.